 Christmas time is always hectic and sometimes we need to multitask to get everything done between all the Christmas parties, gift wrapping and shopping.
 It can get a bit overwhelming, but if you get organised early, the Christmas period will end up running smoothly.

 I have created a list of Christmas essentials, anything from bottles to cocktail and food-pairing ideas, to take some of that stress away and get you organised.
-Believe me, I already placed my food and drink order for Christmas about a month ago so that it’s ready to arrive on the 23rd!
+Believe me, I already placed my food and Christmas drink order about a month ago so that it’s ready to arrive on the 23rd!

 What to drink during the Christmas holidays?